 A Win for Clients, Charities, and You

-Charitable giving plays a large role in many mid- and high-net-worth clients’ financial plans.
-With strategic charitable planning, you can help ensure that your clients find an appropriate vehicle to carry out their charitable intentions.
+Strategic charitable planning, like minimizing taxes, plays a large role in meeting the goals of many of your mid- and high-net-worth clients.
+With thoughtful planning, you can help ensure that your clients find an appropriate vehicle to carry out their charitable intentions.
 Plus, talking with clients about their goals and the various strategies available to facilitate giving adds real value, helping you capture more of their investable assets and building stronger relationships that may span generations.

 Do you include the charitable giving discussion as part of your client meetings?
 What charitable giving vehicles are most popular with your high-net-worth clients?
 Please share your thoughts with us below.